Info-443-Spring-2023/project-2-material-ui/README.md

 Material UI follows the Single Responsibility Principle by ensuring that each of the React components they provide have one and only one well-defined purpose within the system.
 The MUI components are broken down into smaller and more basic components to achieve a single goal or represent a certain element in the user interface [^7].
 They also provide clear and consistent interfaces so that developers can easily understand what each component does and how they can use it.
 As a result, this type of approach helps to make the components more modular so that they are easier to reuse and combine to create more complex and customized components.
 It also helps make the code to maintain, understand, and improve in the future.

 Examples: Instead of having a single `Card` component handle all the the elements involved with creating a card, they break it down into smaller individual components such as the `CardHeader`, `CardContent`, and `CardMedia` to represent different parts of the content displayed on a card.
 This can be further extended by combining it with other components like `Typography` and `Collapse` to create even more complex UI components.

+### Liskov Substitution Principle (LSP)
+LSP states that functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it.
+This ensures that a derived class will not cause the system to behave differently, eliminating the possibility of errors in the system.
+After exploring the codebase of Material-UI, it can be concluded that the project adheres to the Liskov Substitution Principle.
+A specific example can be found in the Button component.
+This component extends from the ButtonBase component, inheriting properties and methods.
+Yet, when used in the context of the ButtonBase, it doesn't alter the behavior of the system.
+This respects LSP because we can substitute ButtonBase with Button and the system will behave as expected.

+### Interface Segregation Principle (ISP)
+ISP suggests that clients should not be forced to depend on interfaces they do not use.
+This principle is all about business value and code organization by focusing on the role of an interface.
+In the context of Material-UI, ISP is adhered to effectively.
+Material-UI follows a modular design structure and the components are segregated properly based on their responsibilities.
+For instance, TextField and Select components have their own specific implementations and are not bloated with unnecessary methods.
+This clear segregation provides developers the flexibility to import and use only the components and their associated interfaces that are necessary for their implementation, thus adhering to the ISP.

+### Dependency Inversion Principle (DIP)
+DIP posits that high-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Similarly, abstractions should not depend on details; details should depend on abstractions.
+Material-UI also follows this principle quite well.
+All the components are written in such a way that they depend on abstractions rather than concrete implementations.
+A prime example can be seen in the theme implementation of Material-UI.
+All the components depend on the abstract theme provided by the ThemeProvider and not on the specific implementation of the theme.
+This allows developers to create their own themes without having to modify the internal component code.

 ## System Improvement